We get it, it’s cold in Fargo.

 For the adventurer:

-- Take a relaxing walk through the snowy trails on snowshoes.
+Take a relaxing walk through the snowy trails on snowshoes.
 This is an activity that all ages and agility levels can enjoy and a great way to get off the beaten trail and explore.
-There are two rental facilities in Fargo/Moorhead, Edgewood Golf Course, and M.B.
-Johnson Park which rent out snowshoes for a nominal fee.
+There are two rental facilities in Fargo-Moorhead: Edgewood Golf Course, and M.B.
+Johnson Park.

 For the Instagrammer:

-- Because of the wide-open prairies, the Red River Valley has the most beautiful frosty sunsets and sunrises.
-Get out on the backroads, head to one of our many parks or even go Downtown to capture your own version of the perfect sunset photo!
+Because of the wide-open prairies, the Red River Valley has beautiful frosty sunsets and sunrises.
+Get out on the back roads, head to one of our many parks or even go Downtown to capture your own version of the perfect sunset photo!

-- When the temperatures drop the lowest, the sundogs come out which is one of the most beautiful sights.
-Brave the cold during these below zero temperatures and get the best Instagram photo to make your friends jealous.
+When the temperatures drop the lowest, the sundogs come out.
+Brave the cold during these below zero temperatures to get an enviable Instagram photo like this one from Junkyard Brewing.

-- Take a selfie with our one-of-a-kind murals throughout Downtown Fargo and Moorhead or with the Iconic Fargo Theatre marquee.
-You can even use the warm and free Link FM bus to get around downtown.
+Take a selfie with one of the several murals scattered throughout Downtown Fargo and Moorhead or with the Iconic Fargo Theatre marquee.
+Pro tip: Use the warm and free Link FM bus to get around.

 For the sports lover:

-- The Fargo-Moorhead-West Fargo area has 32 outdoor ice skating rinks just waiting for you to glide on.
+Fargo and its sister cities West Fargo and Moorhead have 32+ outdoor ice skating rinks between them.
 If you don’t have skates with you on this trip, hop on with your boots and play a fun game of broomball.

-- With Fargo being so close to Canada, we, of course, have our own curling club.
-The FM Curling club features world-class curling events including the USA Curling Nationals which brings people from all over the country to compete and watch this unique event.
-But, the FM Curling club also schedules “Learn to Curl Sessions” where you can get out there and throw the stone around.
+With Fargo being so close to Canada, we, of course, have our own curling club.
+The FM Curling Club features world-class curling events including the USA Curling Nationals.

-- Catch an exhilarating Fargo Force Game at the Scheels Arena.
-As part of the United States Hockey League, the Fargo Force has helped produce many professional players so this is a great way to see the up and comers in the hockey community.
+Catch an exhilarating Fargo Force Game at the Scheels Arena.
+As part of the United States Hockey League, the Fargo Force help to produce many professional players.
+Attending a game is a great way to see the up-and-comers in the hockey community.

-- Splash into the Hulbert Aquatic Center located in West Fargo which offers open swim many times a week and even offers inflatable swim events for the kids!
+Splash into the Hulbert Aquatic Center for open swim many times a week.
+They even offer inflatable swim events for the kids!

-- Stay cozy at one of our local coffee shops or head over to our one of a kind distillery or breweries.
+Stay cozy at one of our local coffee shops or head over to our one-of-a-kind distillery or one of our eight breweries.
 Or, check out our events calendar to see what different local events are happening while you’re here.